Power plant list

 The Bundesnetzagentur's list of power plants and the information on new plant capacity and plant closures are updated on a regular basis.

 The list includes all existing power units in Germany with a net rated capacity of 10 MW or more per location.
 It also includes plants in Austria, Denmark, Luxembourg and Switzerland that feed into the German grid.
-In addition, the list shows the sum of renewable generating facilities with a capacity of less than 10 MW for each federal state and energy source.
-Generating facilities with a capacity of less than 10 MW are grouped by energy source.
+In addition, the list shows the sum of facilities with a capacity of less than 10 MW for each federal state, operational and energy source.

 Download List available in csv format (German language only)